 By Oscar Lopez

-Last year, the South American country’s Supreme Court ruled that transphobia and homophobia were criminal offences, and a 2018 ruling allowed trans people to change their names and gender on official documents without undergoing surgery.
+A 2018 ruling by the highest court allowed trans people to change their names and gender on official documents without undergoing surgery.

-(Reporting by Oscar Lopez, Editing by Ellen Wulfhorst)
+(Reporting by Oscar Lopez @oscarlopezgib; editing by Ellen Wulfhorst.)